garrandall/popular-music-data/tracks/lay-your-hands-on-me-thompson-twins.md

 Lay your hands, woo hoo
 Oh, lay your hands
 Oh, lay your hands on me
-Oh, lay your hands, oooh
+Oh, lay your hands, oh

 You know make me feel so good
 Yeah, like I never ever thought I would
 You know you make me feel so strong
 And now our laughter just goes on and on (and on)
 So c'mon lay your hands on me
 'Cause close to you
 Is where I really wanna be

 And if it ever gets too much